shubhamPC49/Fall2023/practical_labs/Lab1.md

  1. *Feel free to add additional Markdown elements (description/additional comments)*
  2. *Push the notebook to your lab-submission fork, and create a PR*
+ 3. *Some points will be given based on the overall presentation of the submitted notebook, so make sure the cells are organized and accompanied with enough markdown comments and headlines for clarification*